FlutterFlow/flutterflow-documentation/docs/intro/quickstart.md

 We can achieve this behavior by adding state variables.
 A state variable stores data that can change over time.
 For this specific use case, let's add a [page state variable](#) that will hold the current quantity value.
 When a user interacts with the buttons, we update this variable, which in turn updates the UI.

 Here's how to add and use state variables:

-1. Add a page state variable named ‘productQuantity’ with the *Type* set to Integer and an *Initial Field Value* of 1.
-2. Bind this newly created variable to the Text widget that displays the current product quantity.
-3. When buttons are tapped, add actions to [update the value of the page state variable](#).

 <iframe src="https://demo.arcade.software/UI92tJF6DX0lOVuidaSH?embed&show_copy_link=true" title="Update product quantity" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen allow="clipboard-write" width="100%" height="600"></iframe>